sammo12/ghostDB/README.md

 # ghostDB
-a minimal database written in go
+a minimal and easy to use database written in go
+# Installation
+`go get www.github.com/sammo12/ghostDB`